 Mythlab is an experimental and experiential laboratory which explores the meeting place of story with the personal and communal.
 Mythlab looks at how a deep exploration of the symbols, archetypes and relationships within wondertales, epics and myths, can inform enhance, nourish and expand the lived experience of an individual and the community.
 When life-experience and ancestral archetype meet at the crossroads, a questioning magic can be evoked.

-Focusing on the fundamental mysteries of love, sex, death and rebirth, Mythlab creates rituals of experimentation, performance, discussion, and workshop.
+Focusing on the fundamental mysteries of love, life, death and rebirth, Mythlab creates rituals of experimentation, performance, discussion, and workshop.
 Drawing on the playful expertise of its leaders, Mythlab events create sensuous and enlivening shared experiences for audiences to nourish, expand and renew a sense of self, relationship, spontaneity, joy and community.

 About Mythlab